erasmus-without-paper/ewp-specs-architecture/README.md

 If HEI changes provider, it should take data to the new provider and make them available in the network.
 This means in particular that all data should be included in the statistics provided by HEI from the new location.

-For LAs the smallest reported academic year should be 2021/2022.
+For APIs providing data in the context of an academic year, the earliest reported academic year should be 2021/2022.
 All earlier academic years, if present in data, will be skipped.

 #### Response time